 With Union Metrics’ Twitter topic analytics, you can monitor earned conversation around keywords, phrases, hashtags and URLs.
-Each topic Tracker can contain up to 15 queries.
+Each topic Tracker can contain up to 15 queries, and each query can contain up to 60 total characters.
 Here are some of our supported terms and operators.

 - keyword: Searches for tweets containing any reference to this keyword, including hashtags or usernames.

 - keyword1 keyword2: Searches for tweets containing keyword1 AND keyword2 in any order.

 - “keyword1 keyword2”: Search for tweets containing the exact phrase “keyword1 keyword2.”

 - username: Searches for all tweets to, about and from a user.

 - @username: Searches for tweets that mention, reply to, or RT username (will not include tweets from that username).

 - from:username: Searches for tweets from a specific user.

 - #hashtag: Searches for all tweets containing #hashtag.

 - url_contains:bit.ly/123456: Searches for all tweets containing a specific URL or portion of a URL.